 Attendance: It is essential that you be in attendance for every class meeting.
 A great deal of the material presented in class will not be found in the book.
 You will be responsible for both what is in the book, and what I say in class.
 If you must be absent, you will need to get notes from a classmate.
 I don’t have any.
 If I announce a change in a due date or a test date, you are expected to know it whether or not you were in class.
 Please don’t call or e-mail me for that information.
 Get it from another student.
 I turn in attendance reports periodically.
 If you are receiving financial assistance, you could find yourself in danger of losing it and repaying money received if your lack of attendance warrants it.

 Cell phones: Cell phones or cameras may be used to take photos of slides or whatever is happening in class.
 You may not text, check messages or talk on a cell phone during class!!!

 Audio recording of the lecture: Yes!
 Feel free.
 This is a non-distracting method of being able to hear the material again.
 I encourage you to do it.
 I have noticed that the students who record the lectures do very well in the class.

 Grades: Your grades are determined by how well you do on tests and projects.
 You receive exactly the grade you earn.
 Grades are as follows:

 59.5 – 69.4 – D

 59.4 and below – F

-Your grades come from four chapter quizzes @100 points each, two hands-on projects @100 points each, a mid-term exam @200 points, and a final exam @200 points.
+Your grades come from four chapter quizzes @100 points each and four hands-on projects @100 points each.
 Grades will be posted on your Canvas account on the school website.